 Léa Perret is a PhD student in the Mental Health Research program at the Department of Psychiatry at McGill University under the supervision of Dr. Geoffroy and Dr. Turecki.
 She holds a BSc in Biology with first class honours from Mahihol University, Thailand, and a MSc in Neuroscience from McGill University.

 Throughout her undergraduate and graduate studies, as well as several positions as a research assistant and coordinator, she’s cultivated research skills and experience in mental health and neuroscience.
 Her master’s thesis includes a first-author article published in Nature Neuroscience on the molecular mechanisms of susceptibility and resilience to depression.

-Her PhD thesis focuses on investigating the underlying mechanisms in the association between peer victimization, depressive symptoms and suicidality in population-based samples.
+Her PhD thesis focuses on investigating the underlying mechanisms in the association between peer victimization, depressive symptoms in population-based samples.
 Her first PhD project on the association between cybervictimization and suicidal ideation in adolescents has been published in Journal of Child Psychology and Psychiatry.
-She was also awarded an additional partial scholarship from the Réseau Québecois sur le Suicide, les Troubles de l’Humeur et les Troubles Associés (2018-2019), to investigate genetic vulnerability (polygenic risk scores) in relation to peer victimization, depressive symptoms and suicidal ideation.
+She also published an article in Journal of Affective Disorders on friend support as a protective factor in the association between peer victimization and depressive symptoms in collaboration with a research team at Korea University.
+In addition to receiving the FRQS Doctoral Award, she was awarded an additional partial scholarship from the Réseau Québecois sur le Suicide, les Troubles de l’Humeur et les Troubles Associés (2018-2019), to investigate genetic vulnerability (polygenic risk scores) in relation to peer victimization, depressive symptoms.

 Léa currently holds a Doctoral Award (2018-2022) from Fonds de Recherche en Santé – Québec.